-- All components of the EAL 5 package including the class ASE as defined in the CC (see also part C of this report) - The components ALC_DVS.2 and AVA_VAN.5 augmented for this TOE evaluation.
+- All components of the EAL 6 package including the class ASE as defined in the CC (see also part C of this report) - The component ALC FLR.1 augmented for this TOE evaluation.

-As the evaluation work performed for this certification procedure was carried out as a reevaluation based on the certificate BSI-DSZ-CC-1028-2017 including BSI-DSZ-CC-1028-2017-MA01, re-use of specific evaluation tasks was possible.
-The focus of this reevaluation was on the adoption of the operating system and the crypto library (due to change of the HW platform) as well as on the use of the USB 2.0 protocol.
-The evaluation has confirmed:
+As the evaluation work performed for this certification procedure was carried out as a reevaluation based on the certificate BSI-DSZ-CC-1028-2017, re-use of specific evaluation tasks was possible.
+The focus of this re-evaluation was on the following areas: